nathaniel-bennett/secureDNS/docs/primer.md

 simple as it was before--adding `#include <securedns>` and `AI_TLS` in the correct locations are all that is needed.

-## Changing the Nameserver to Use for DNS Over TLS
+## Changing the Nameserver in use for DNS Over TLS

 By default, any DNS over TLS lookups done through `getaddrinfo()` will query Cloudflare's [1.1.1.1](cloudflare-dns.com) nameserver.
 This was chosen as the